Stephen Jelley: Return to BTCC 2017

 Following 2 years driving for Team Parker Racing in the Porsche Carrera Cup GB Jelley returned to the British Touring Car Championship with the team driving a Ford Focus.
 The team struggled for pace and finished the season with only 2 points.

 For 2018, the team switched to an ex-WSR BMW 125i.
 The season was again a disappointment, with Jelley suffering bad luck on several occasions.
 His best meeting of the year was Knockhill, where he qualified second and was running in that position until getting punted by ex-teammate Colin Turkington.

 Jelley remained with Team Parker and BMW for 2019.
 He immediately picked up his best result since his return to the championship, finishing on the podium in race 3 at Brands Hatch.
 At round 5, Jelley finished race 3 in second place on the road, but was promoted to first after a 20-second penalty was awarded to original winner Jake Hill.

+Following the 2023 season, he confirmed he would be departing West Surrey Racing.

+Return to Porsche Carrera Cup

+Ahead of the 2024 season, Jelley returned to the British Porsche Carrera Cup with Team Parker Racing.

+Return to BTCC 2025

+Jelley is set to compete in 2025 British Touring Car Championship with One Motorsport, driving a Honda Civic Type-R alongside Josh Cook.